 (Day 6) Take A Friend in Town's Monterey & Carmel Tour*, during which you'll see some of the world's most productive farmland en route to some of California's most spectacular coastal scenery along the Seventeen Mile Drive.
 There's also Carmel-by-the-Sea, for which the adjective "charming" was invented :-) Clint Eastwood and Doris Day live nearby, and the late "Painter of Light" (Thomas Kinkade) was often inspired by Carmel.
 You have options: visit the world-class Monterey Bay Aquarium, look around the world-famous Pebble Beach Lodge, see thousands of the magical and mysterious monarch butterflies (in season), spot otters in their natural habitat, enjoy the incomparable vistas along the Big Sur* coast.

 (Day 7) Spend your last day power-shopping in Union Square, visiting our excellent Asian Art, African Diaspora, Contemporary Jewish and,or newly expanded Modern Art Museums, or following up on something that really intrigued you before—perhaps those Dead posters on Haight Street—or just blending in with locals nursing a cappucino at a North Beach cafe.

 Book with us and we'll help you determine whether it's opera or baseball (Go Giants!
 Go A's!) or NBA championship basketball (Warriors!), hiking or skating, dim sum (Chinese) or a ceviche (Peruvian) that are going to make this your vacation of a lifetime!

-* Usually we're happy to take you on as many as 3 tours if you're new to A Friend in Town...4 if you've enjoyed tours with us before.
+* Usually we're happy to take you on as many as 3 tours if you're new to A Friend in Town...
+4 tours if you've been out with us before.